 Desert safari

 For something a bit more adventurous, you might want to consider heading out of Cairo for the day to explore the desert around the city.
-There are heaps of fun activities in the dunes, and personally I found it a refreshing break from the sights of the city.
+There are heaps of fun activities in the dunes, and personally, I found it a refreshing break from the sights of the city.

 This is hard to do by yourself, so I would recommend this desert safari tour that includes some dune-bashing in a 4×4, a sandboarding session, and even a camel ride (plus stops at some really pretty photo opportunities).

-If you’re travelling around Egypt for a week or two, you’re bound to see lots of desert, but there aren’t always convenient opportunities to do activities like this, so Cairo is a great place to do it.
+If you’re travelling around Egypt for a week or two, you’re bound to see lots of deserts, but there aren’t always convenient opportunities to do activities like this, so Cairo is a great place to do it.

 Around Cairo